Online Credit Card Payments

 If pleading not guilty, there is an option to a personal hearing, a hearing by affidavit, (hearing by mail).
 If you choose this option (option 4 on the back of your citation), please mail your citation with option 4 checked, a written plea of not guilty and a request for hearing by affidavit forms.
 Hearing by Affidavit forms must be returned to the Court, along with your testimony within 14 days.

-Explanations of Plea
+Explanation of Plea Choices

 A no contest plea arises from your right to remain silent.
 It is your belief that although you may not be able to admit guilt, you believe there would be enough evidence to prove the case against you.
 A no contest plea does result in a conviction.